shaoyihao/Algo-DS/README.md

 ## Reference

-- _Introduction to Algorithms_ 4ed, CLRS
+- _Introduction to Algorithms_, CLRS